Healthy Banana Pancakes

 Frequently asked questions

-Why do my banana pancakes fall apart?
+Why do my pancakes fall apart?

-Can I keep this banana pancake batter overnight?
+Can I keep the batter overnight?

-It is recommended to make this pancake batter right before making the pancakes.
+I recommend making the batter right before making the pancakes.
 The baking powder will become less effective as the batter sits in the fridge.
 Additionally, the oats may absorb too much liquid.

 healthy banana pancake recipe.